Places Visited: Cochin, Thattekad, Munnar, Periyar National Park, Alleppey, Varkala

 Greeted on arrival in Cochin and escorted to The Killians Boutique Hotel or similar for two nights.
 Take sunset cruise in the harbour, a signature Kerala experience for views of the Marine Drive as well as the landmark Chinese fishing nets, which provide a spectacular photo opportunity at dusk.

 For centuries the hub of India’s spice and tea trade, Fort Cochin occupies the northern tip of a peninsula dividing the mouth of the Vembanad Lake from the Arabian Sea.
-Its low-rise, red-tiled skyline bears the imprint of its former colonial residents: Lusitanian chapels, Jewish synagogues, Dutch burghers’ houses, Armenian mansions, and British bungalows and godowns (warehouses) all survive in the Fort’s grid of narrow lanes – the largest collection of early colonial buildings in Asia.
+Its red-tiled skyline bears the imprint of its former colonial residents: Lusitanian chapels, Jewish synagogues, Dutch burghers’ houses, Armenian mansions, and British bungalows and godowns (warehouses) all survive in the Fort’s grid of narrow lanes – the largest collection of early colonial buildings in Asia.
 You’ll get a picture-postcard view of the waterfront, with its iconic Chinese fishing nets, during the harbour cruise in the evening.

 Tour historic Fort Cochin in a three wheeled auto rickshaw in the morning.
 Explore the colonial streets and take in the Dutch Palace with its murals of the Ramayana and St Francis, the oldest church in India.
 Visit the Kumbalangi village, in the afternoon, where you will have the change to interact with fisherman as they demonstrate local techniques used to harvest prawns, crabs, oysters and small fish.